Nattakan-Phim/Test-VR-Frontend-Developer/README.md

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:
-- You have installed Node.js and npm.
+- You have installed Node.js and npm or Bun installed.
 - You have a code editor such as VSCode.

 ## Getting Started